mgjr-73/cybersecurity-portfolio/CTFs/Cover6-CTF-2026-0909/1-Web-Recon.md

     A page is more than what you can see.
 Every response carries headers - the envelope it arrived in.
 Somebody at Odapeeka State left something in theirs.

     - Back on the developer tool go to Network > Headers.
-    - under response headers the flag is in x-secret-token field.
+    - Under response headers the flag is in x-secret-token field.

 - ## Nobody Cleans Up
     Robots.txt told you where they didn't want you looking.
 Go look.